Flutist, Piccolo and Recorder player, Composer, Playwright, Writer, Music Pedagogue and Producer

 THE PALESTINIAN PERIOD AT THE DANIEL BARENBOIM – EDWARD SAID FOUNDATION IN RAMALLAH (WEST BANK) – (OCTOBER 2018 – MAY 2019)

-Despite being resident in Germany, Fernando Fracassi desired to come back to Middle East for a second experience of work at the Daniel Barenboim-Edward Said Foundation based in Ramallah and hold an annual course for young flutists.
-Unfortunately, he stayed and taught in this city only for eight months because the difficult social and political situation.
+Despite being resident in Germany, Fernando Fracassi desired to come back to Middle East for a second experience of work at the Daniel Barenboim-Edward Said Foundation based in Ramallah (West Bank) and he hold there an annual course for young flutists.
+Unfortunately, Fracassi stayed and taught in this city only for eight months because the difficult social and political situation.
 Nonetheless, he dedicated his experience to young Palestinian flutists by also joining the project of founding a new local youth orchestra, the Filistine Youth Musician Orchestra, with which he made a tour in Turkey performing alongside his young students in major theaters of this nation under the guidance of various conductors.

 In 2018, Fernando Fracassi has been invited to hold a workshop about Music, Imagery and Stress Management at the Kairos Congress organized by the Akademie Heiligenfeld GmbH (Bad Kissingen, 2018), one of the most important specialized hospital center for the treatment of stress diseases in Germany.